Iran is a country characterized not only by its millenary civilization but by its ancient culture and by its refined Persian music and instruments.

 Representations of musical instruments are found in ancient archaeological evidence, a Susa, on the bronzes of the Lorestan, in Taq-e Bostan, as well as in the works of the great painters of the Qajar period.

-Like poetry, music is a distinctive feature of Persian culture, a symbol of a civilization that has spread over vast territories for centuries and whose influence has gone beyond the territorial boundaries of the empires that flourished under it.
+Like poetry, Persian music is a distinctive trait of Persian culture, a symbol of a civilization that has extended over vast territories for centuries and whose influence has gone beyond the territorial boundaries of the empires that flourished under it.
 Through the history of the musical instruments it is possible to reconstruct the ties and contacts that civilizations have established between them; the ability of the craftsmen, of the great master luthiers, combines musical theories, philosophical thought, constructive techniques coming from different geographical and cultural spheres, modifying, refining and reworking influences that testify exchanges between cultures, mutual knowledge and individual evolutions.

 Iran, located exactly in the geographical point of union between Europe, Africa and Asia, possessed a vast territory occupied by numerous ethnic groups and communities endowed with their own well-defined cultural identity and distinct from that represented by the properly Persian culture, in fact, there are Kurds, Azeris, Jews, Arabs, Uzbeks, Turkmen, Baluchi, and on the coasts of the Persian Gulf some groups of African origin.